Carnap/Carnap/README.md

 [Carnap.io/shared/Documentation](https://carnap.io/shared/Documentation)

 If you're interested in contributing to software development or modifying the software, read on.
-This README wll help you set up a development environment for building the server-side and client-side components used on carnap.io.
+This README will help you set up a development environment for building the server-side and client-side components used on carnap.io.

 ## Development